secretGeek/til/music/guitar_shapes.md

     e|---|---|--x|---|--R|---|---|---|---|---|---|---|

-Within those scales you can add two notes to take it to A heptatonic minor.
+Within those scales/shapes you can add two notes to take it to A heptatonic minor.
 See the 'o's below.

      0   1   2   3   4   5   6   7   8   9   10  11  12
     e|---|---|---|---|--R|---|--o|--x|---|---|---|---|